sawelter/sawelter/README.md

-## Sawyer Welter, Web Developer 👋
+# Sawyer Welter, Web Developer 👋

-*Connect with me:*
+*Connect with me:*<br>
 <a href="https://www.linkedin.com/in/sawyer-welter-474065256/"><img src="https://user-images.githubusercontent.com/110304838/213889584-23bf2722-c24f-4061-8a3b-be4fc574abe8.svg" alt="linkedin icon" width="25" height="25"></a>
 <a href="https://twitter.com/sawyer_welter"><img src="https://user-images.githubusercontent.com/110304838/213889723-2707c735-7d31-414c-a4d2-5b6fea67c850.svg" alt="twitter icon" width="25" height="25">

-### About Me
+## About Me

-I'm a web-developer-in-the-making, currently learning full-stack development at Bloomtech.
+<center>I'm a web-developer-in-the-making, currently learning full-stack development at Bloomtech.
 I'm particularly interested in user experience and interaction design, so I graduated with a psychology degree from Portland State University, where I also spent several semesters studying graphic design and computer science.

 I love to travel and talk to people from other places - I've spent two months learning Japanese at Waseda University in Tokyo, and eight months teaching English to middle school students near Paris.
-My dream job would include working with people from other countries and cultures, or being able to go to those places myself.
+My dream job would include working with people from other countries and cultures, or being able to go to those places myself. </center>

-### Tools
+## Tools

 <a href="#"><img src="https://user-images.githubusercontent.com/110304838/213890259-a9185d3a-ea45-45b2-9f92-a7fee658b53e.svg" alt="css3 icon" width="50" height="50"></a>
 <a href="https://www.cypress.io/">